SamsungDForum/JuvoPlayer/README.md

 User Interfaces are implemented as separate Smart TV applications containing common libraries (Core).
 Responsibilities of the blocks are self-explanatory.
 As an example, the 'DashDataProvider' class prepares all the data from requested MPEG DASH .mpd (manifest file) for playback.

-Player module' represents the JuvoPlayer/Player folder content.
+'Player module' represents the JuvoPlayer/Player folder content.
 It feeds the Tizen TV platform player with extracted elementary stream packets.

 'FFmpeg' - FFmpeg C libraries.